 After she received her associate degree in nursing, Houska put her skills into practice.
 She has been working as a nurse for four years, most recently at a regional health care system in Fargo.

 A flexible educational program helped her transform her practice.
-She is pursuing her part-time, online RN to BSN program through North Dakota State University.
+She pursued her part-time, online RN to BSN program through North Dakota State University.

 “I think continuing nursing education is important because it provides broader career opportunities and increased knowledge,” said Houska.
 “Nurses need to be a reliable source of information in order to provide optimal patient care.”